 We bought an old boat, with some need for big renovation jobs.
 More info about our boat can be found The Boat.

 Why go sailing?

 We started talking about going on a sailing adventure pretty early on after we met.
 Not sure of how we got into it, but we both started studying after high school and wanted to travel and agreed that going by sailboat would be really cool.
-We bought a book about cruising, started following some sailors on Instagram, blogs and Youtube, graduated from university and started saving up money and finally bought our sailboat.
+We bought a book about cruising, started following some sailors on Instagram, blogs and YouTube, graduated from university and started saving up money and finally bought our sailboat.
 More about us can be found under The Crew.

-Where do we plan to sail?
+Where did we sail?